‘General Hospital’ Spoilers: Sonny Confronts Jax, Julian Resurfaces, And Tracy Shakes Things Up

-There is a big week of action on the way in Port Charles according to the latest General Hospital spoilers.
-Julian has reappeared and Alexis will be facing some difficult moments, and GH teasers reveal that there are intense moments ahead involving Jax, Sonny, and Carly.
-Tracy’s big storyline kicks off its next chapter and the week of April 17 brings chaos for Elizabeth, Nelle, Franco, Finn, and others on the canvas as well.
+There is a big week of action on the way in Port Charles, according to the latest General Hospital spoilers.
+Julian has reappeared and Alexis will face some difficult moments, and GH teasers reveal that there are intense moments ahead involving Jax, Sonny, and Carly.
+Tracy’s big storyline kicks off its next chapter, and the week of April 17 brings chaos for Elizabeth, Nelle, Franco, Finn, and others on the canvas as well.
 What do the latest GH teasers reveal about the next few shows?

-Fans felt pretty certain that Julian was still alive and would be popping up again soon and General Hospital spoilers reveal that there are major developments on that front beginning with Monday’s episode.
+Fans felt pretty certain that Julian was still alive and would be popping up again soon, and General Hospital spoilers reveal that there are major developments on that front beginning with Monday’s episode.
 SheKnows Soaps shares GH teasers noting that Alexis will gain some clarity, and she will soon get some closure as well.
-Soap Central adds that Alexis will be coming clean with someone and fans are anxious to know what comes next for “Julexis.”
+Soap Central adds that Alexis will be coming clean with someone, and fans are anxious to know what comes next for “Julexis.”
 Could they manage to reunite?

-Carly and Jax slept together in the wake of the revelations regarding Nelle and Sonny, but Sonny caught the two together and he is furious.
+Carly and Jax slept together in the wake of the revelations regarding Nelle and Sonny, but Sonny caught the two together and is furious.
 GH spoilers note that Sonny will be confronting Jax during Monday’s show, and as this plays out, Carly will be intent on punishing Nelle for the chaos she has caused.
 In addition, GH teasers reveal that Sonny will be determined to cause problems for Jax.
 There is apparently more action to come between Carly and Jax, and things should be intense on this front.

 As for Nelle, she insists that she wants to fix the issues she caused in Port Charles, but she has her work cut out for her.
 Nelle wants to smooth things over with Michael in particular, and GH teasers note that she will try to take the high road as she faces drama related to the scheme she orchestrated with Sonny.
 She was determined to destroy Carly for what she thought her role was in the kidney situation, but she may have underestimated just how vicious Carly could be in return.